enasequence/read_docs/prog_09.md

 	SP:Anopheles gambiae
 ```

-The analysis XML associated the assembly and the reference sequence with ENA accessions
+The analysis XML associates the assembly and the reference sequence with ENA accessions
 using the `label` and `accession` attributes:

 ```